3 Ingredient Chia Berry Compote (no added sugar)

 - 3 cups frozen fruit

-- 2 tbsp orange juice or water OJ cuts tartness or 1 tbsp maple syrup
+- 2 tablespoon orange juice or water OJ cuts tartness or 1 tablespoon maple syrup

-- 2 tbsp chia seeds Add 1 tbsp extra if you want it to be more jammy
+- 2 tablespoon chia seeds Add 1 tablespoon extra if you want it to be more jammy

 Instructions